OpenDA-Association/OpenDA/docs/source/workStepByStep.rst

 by an order of 100.
 Another problem is related to our way of using the models in a data-assimilation framework.
-For sequential data-assimilation algorithms, such as the Ensemble Kalman Filter or 3D-VAR, We often perform (short) model runs and update the parameters or state of the model between these short runs.
+For sequential data-assimilation algorithms, such as the Ensemble Kalman Filter or 3D-VAR, we often perform (short) model runs and update the parameters or state of the model between these short runs.
 This is a way of using the simulation models, for which they are often not developed.

-We have seen so often that students/users are struggling to get things to work, because they want to do too much too soon.
+We have seen very often that users are struggling to get things to work, because they want to do too much too soon.
 A recipe for failure is to attempt to setup your data-assimilation system for a real (big/huge) model with real data in one go.
-So it is clear that you should take some intermediate steps, but which?
-There is no one-size-fits-all approach but in this document we try to present a recipe, which you can use or adapt to your own needs.
+On this page, we describe some intermediate stepsthat can be taken to setup and test your application.
+There is no one-size-fits-all approach but we try to present a recipe, which you can use or adapt to your own needs.
 In between there are tips/ideas, which are hopefully useful to you.